A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Conclusions

 As an initial study, we proposed an implementation of the SD approach based on a linear transformation (SD/LT).
 A comprehensive study was conducted and the experimental results demonstrated that: (1) Different types of mismatch exhibits different statistics incoherence, and so should be treated differently; (2) If the statistics incoherence shows a simple form, a simplified version of SD/LT would be effective.
 An advantage of these simplified methods is that they only require nonparallel data, i.e., data without cross-condition speakers; (3) If parallel data are available, the general form of SD/LT is highly effective and obtains the best performance among all the competitive methods.

 Future work will investigate the conditional transformation based on more complex transformation functions, e.g., a deep neural net.
 This may significantly improve the performance in scenarios with complex condition mismatch, for instance the near-far recording mismatch in our experiment.
+Experiments on diverse enrollment-test scenarios will be also conducted to demonstrate the strength of the proposed approach, e.g., in the cross-lingual scenario.